How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 1) Extra spaces in the wp-config.php file

-Solution: remove the extra spaces at the end of the wp-config.php file, after ?>
+Solution: remove extra spaces at the end of the wp-config.php file, after ?>

 2) Extra spaces or something wrong in wp-settings.php